Skip to main content

 If you are a U.S. person, worldwide income still applies even when the property is overseas.
 Report rental real-estate income or loss on Schedule E (Form 1040).
 If rental-related foreign accounts exceed an aggregate maximum value of $10,000 at any point in the year, FBAR (FinCEN Form 114) may be required.
 Form 8938 is separate, and filing Form 8938 does not remove FBAR obligations.
 Foreign real estate itself is not a specified foreign financial asset for Form 8938.

 If you are not U.S.-based, use the same workflow with your home-country rules.
 UK guidance says residents normally pay UK tax on worldwide income, while non-residents generally pay UK tax only on UK income; it also allows relief where income is taxed in more than one country.
 Canada guidance says a federal foreign tax credit may be available for foreign taxes paid on income reported in Canada.
-For local filing triggers, use "Add current threshold after verification" until you confirm current authority guidance.
+Verify local filing triggers from current authority guidance or qualified local counsel before you rely on them.

 Pick a management model based on auditability, not just convenience.